-The Public Sector also performed strongly in 2018 with The Department of Conservation being ranked second most attractive employer in New Zealand for the second year in a row, valued for giving back to society, providing interesting job content and reputation.
+The Public Sector also performed strongly in 2018, with The Department of Conservation being ranked the second most attractive employer in New Zealand for the second year, valued for giving back to society and providing exciting job content and reputation.

-building an employer brand
+building an employer brand.

 But our research is about more than just who is most attractive.
 Randstad’s research also identified what job seekers and employees look for in an employer.

-It’s not something you can dictate to the market, it is a conclusion the market draws based on the information you provide, the experience of your employees, and what the broader market says about you when interacting with your organisation and staff.
+It’s not something you can dictate to the market; it is a conclusion the market draws based on the information you provide, the experience of your employees, and what the broader market says about you when interacting with your organisation and staff.

-what can we learn from the research
+what can we learn from the research?

 It is most highly valued by workers aged 25-44 (57 per cent) compared to their younger and older peers.
-Here, women (57 per cent) place more value than men on good work-life balance (52 per cent) which corresponds with NZ Ministry for Women research which states that one in three employed women work part-time.
+Here, women (57 per cent) place more value than men on good work-life balance (52 per cent), which corresponds with NZ Ministry for Women research, which states that one in three employed women work part-time.

-Randstad’s latest research indicates that Kiwi workers believe employers are more focused on financial deliverables and technology compared to their preferences of salary and benefits and work-life balance.
+Randstad’s latest research indicates that Kiwi workers believe employers are more focused on financial deliverables and technology than their salary, benefits, work-life balance preferences, and work-life balance.

-revisiting your employer value proposition
+revisiting your employer's value proposition.

-With 30 per cent of New Zealanders planning to change roles within the next year, a marked increase from last year, businesses must revitalise their employer value propositions.
+With 30 percent of New Zealanders planning to change roles within the next year, a marked increase from last year, businesses must revitalise their employer value propositions.